silky/coppersmith/tools/METADATA_JSON.markdown

 | valueType    | The type of the feature value.
 Currently integral, decimal, string, date or time
 | featureType  | The statistical type of the feature.
 Continuous, discrete, nominal, ordinal or instant
 | typesConform | Whether the *valueType* and *featureType* are compatible
+| range        | Optional.
+The range of values.
+See description below

 ---